 Shot with a Nikon D2Hs, 18-70mm DX wide-open at 29mm, 1/80 at ISO 1250.
 This would have been a much less dramatic shot in brighter light and lower ISOs; the sparks coming from the carcass of the worn-through tyres wouild have been much less bright relative to the rest of the scene.

-The D2Hs is still an incredible, brutal camera that beats any consumer camera for shooting stuff that moves quickly.
-If you need an 8fps camera with incredible autofocus for shooting sports on the cheap, the D2Hs can't be beat.
+The D2Hs is still an incredible, brutal camera that beats any consumer camera, and almost any prosumer camera, made today for shooting stuff that moves quickly.
+If you really need an 8fps camera for sports on the cheap, the D2Hs can't be beat.

-The D2Hs works okay for stills, but if you're doing that on a tight budget there are better cameras.
-The D200 looks much better straight from the camera and costs about the same money or less.
-Even a plastic D70 has much more resolution and better colour for about half the price.
-See the Nikon bargain digital SLR comparison.
+Sensible people who want to shoot stills who are on a budget in the used market, will go and get the D200 for the same money, or even a D70 for about half as much money with 50% more resolution and better colour.
 After having shot so much with the D1, D2H and D2Hs, I'd find it hard to go to smaller, less tough digital cameras.
 I'll accept the sacrifices in image quality to get something that is going to stand up to some horrendous abuse.

 If you're shooting the things for which a D2-series camera was designed, the D2Hs really is a much better camera than the D2H, for only a tiny bit more money.
 For folks shooting stills at low ISOs in raw (which is me some of the time), the original D2H is pretty much the same camera.
 Those people won't need the S's larger buffer, either.